 After the success of the Kochi metro, Pune may soon follow suit.
 Come 2021, and this city will have its own metro system.
 As the current public transport system fails to be efficient, the metro is being welcomed with open arms.
 However, there are several implications of this massive development project.
-The construction of the metro will impact the environment severely as several trees will be cut down to be replaced with state-of-art metro stations and facilities for citizens.
+The construction of the metro will impact the environment severely as they will be looking to contact a tree surgeon specialist and have several trees cut down to be replaced with state-of-art metro stations and facilities for citizens.

 Pune365 speaks to Brijesh Dixit, Managing Director, MAHA Metro, to find out more about the city’s infrastructural needs, the metro and its environmental impact.